 - Luxury/high rise living is still strong in the South Beach/Rincon/Mission Bay area with sales take a little longer than houses but prices staying consistent with gradual appreciation.

 - COVID-19 — San Francisco was one of the first places to issue a shelter-in-place order in mid-March.
 As a response, available inventory declined by 50%.
 That said, ‘off-market’ statuses like ‘coming soon’ and ‘hold’ have swelled on the MLS.
 These are agent-only statuses not available for public consumption.
 Similarly, off-market venues like Top Agent Network and Aalto (which were to be disrupted by MLS rule changes in April/May 2020), have seen a marked increase in usage and listings.
 Watch Kevin discuss the methods and prospects for buyers and sellers in San Francisco on the evening news here.

 - As previous pandemics have shown (the Spanish flu in 1918, another in the 1950s and, more recently, with SARS), a recent Zillow study of historic real estate sales data show that the number of transactions will decline (obviously) but home prices stay consistent so by when the all-clear is given the real estate market will pick up where it left off.
 Therefore, hold onto your seats for a busy summer and fall 2020.

 What other trends do you see?
-Let us know and we’ll talk it over with you.
+Is there something you want us to research?
+Let us know and we will talk it over with you.